jenkins-x/jx-docs/content/en/docs/install-setup/create-cluster/eks.md

 To use the _s3_ backend, you will need to create the bucket upfront.
 You need the S3 bucket as well as a Dynamo table for state locks.
-You can use [terraform-aws-tfstate-backend](https://github.com/cloudposse/terraform-aws-tfstate-backend) to create these resources.
+You can use [terraform-aws-tfstate-backend](https://github.com/cloudposse/terraform-aws-tfstate-backend) to create these required resources.